Daisy and Violet Hilton: Performing career

-Shortly after gaining independence from the Meyerses, the Hiltons sailed to the UK on the Berengaria in December 1932.
-They spent most of 1933 in the UK and returned to the US in October 1933.
+Shortly after gaining independence from the Meyers, the Hiltons sailed to the UK on the Berengaria in December, 1932.
+They spent most of 1933 in the UK and returned to the US in October, 1933.

 Violet began a relationship with musician Maurice Lambert, and they applied in 21 states for a marriage license, but it was always refused.

-In 1932, the twins appeared in the film Freaks.
-Afterwards their popularity faded, and they struggled to make a living in show business.
+In 1932, the twins appeared in the Metro-Goldwyn-Mayer film Freaks.
+Afterwards, their popularity faded, and they struggled to make a living in show business.

 Later life

+Violet was engaged for a period of time to Jewish boxer Harry Mason and he later went on to have a relationship with Daisy.

-In 1936 Violet married gay actor James Moore as a publicity stunt.
+In 1936, Violet married actor James Moore as a publicity stunt.
 The marriage lasted ten years on paper, but it was eventually annulled.
 At the time of the wedding, Daisy was visibly pregnant.
 Her child was given up for adoption.
-In 1941 Daisy married Harold Estep, better known as dancer Buddy Sawyer, who was also gay.
+In 1941, Daisy married Harold Estep, better known as dancer Buddy Sawyer.
 The marriage lasted ten days.

-In 1952 they starred in a second film, Chained for Life, an exploitation film loosely based on their lives.
-Afterwards, they undertook personal appearances at double bill screenings of their two films.
+In 1952, the twins starred in a second film, Chained for Life, an exploitation film loosely based on their lives.
+Afterwards, they undertook personal appearances at double-bill screenings of their two films.

-The Hiltons' last public appearance was at a drive-in in 1961 in Charlotte, North Carolina.
-Their tour manager abandoned them there and, with no means of transportation or income, they were forced to take a job in a nearby grocery store, where they worked for the rest of their lives.
+The Hiltons' last public appearance was in 1961, at a drive-in theater in Charlotte, North Carolina.
+Without warning, their tour manager abandoned them there with no means of transportation or income.
+They applied for a job in a nearby grocery store, offering to work for one salary.
+The owner hired them at two full salaries and designed a discreet two-person cashier station so that customers could not tell the sisters were conjoined.
+The Hiltons rented a small two bedroom home courtesy of the shop owner's church, Purcell United Methodist, and settled into a quiet life, involving work and church.
+During the holidays they remembered fellow employees and favorite customers with Christmas gifts.

-On January 4, 1969, after they failed to report to work, their boss called the police.
+On January 4, 1969, after they did not report to work and attempts to reach them by telephone failed, the police were called to investigate.
 The twins were found dead in their home, victims of the Hong Kong flu.
-According to a forensic investigation, Daisy died first; Violet died between two to four days later.
-They were buried in Forest Lawn West Cemetery in Charlotte.
+According to the autopsy, Daisy died first; Violet died between two and four days later.
+Violet had not called for any help.